The Digital Paradox

 Big Data & Artifical Intelligence = Collective Consciousness & Emotional Intelligence

 The Internet of things (IoT) is a system of interconnected computing sensors able to transfer data over an integrated network.
 As our collective consciousness grows and emotional intelligence develops, we will better understand the interconnectedness of all living things (IoLT).
-Please click the subtitle to read more about how IoT reflects the intricate food web and symbiotic relationships naturally keeping life on Earth in a delicate balance.
-Somehow this chain of digital events is starting to sound like the famous British nursery rhyme, This is the House that Jack Built!
+IoLT reflects the intricate food web and symbiotic relationships naturally keeping life on Earth in a delicate balance.
+Somehow this chain of digital events sounds a bit like the famous British nursery rhyme, This is the House that Jack Built!
 This children’s story is not about Jack’s house per se.
 Rather it is about the stories of people and animals in his house.
 The same is true of digitalization.
 Technology ultimately comes full circle back to our human development and its impact on the 8.7 million species inhabiting Earth.
-And so we have to be clear about our intention.
+And so our digital intention needs to be clear.
 Let’s look at the next two tech buzzwords for some insights.

 The Use of Bots and Algorithms Show Intention

-Technology is created by humans.
+Humans create technology.
 We determine its use and intention.
 Bots are programs created to automate repetitive tasks.
 There are Good Bots and Bad Bots.
 Good bots can improve your website’s SEO and bad bots can steal content from your website.
 An algorithm is a set of steps to accomplish a task.
 Algorithms, like bots, are not free of corruptive influence and human prejudices.
 Algorithm bias already exists.
 Like all technology, bots and algorithms are a means to an end.
 The collective use of bots and algorithms shows our overall human intention and future direction.
 Digitalization is a reflection of our human development.
 Is it to serve the interests of the few or benefit the common good of all?
-What is needed to ensure that posterity supersedes the lucrative lure of special interest to exploit advancements in digitalization?
+What is needed to ensure that posterity supersedes the lucrative lure of special interest to exploit advancements in technology?

 The Digital Paradox Can Be Our Saving Grace

 The digital paradox is technology enlightening humanity.
+It is putting the proverbial cart before the horse.
 This is not only the best outcome; it is achievable.
 The digital paradox casts a bright light onto what is needed for us to further develop as the top species responsible for this planet and all other species inhabiting it.
 Advancements in deep learning bring algorithms and computers closer to mimicking human thought and behavior.
 At this stage of our human development is the objective of making machines in the image of humans advisable?
 We routinely and sadly witness the enduring physical and emotional harm a group of people or even a single human being with malicious intent can have on a community.
 Imagine what devastation a global network of ill-intentioned algorithms could do?
 What is needed to minimize this risk?

 The Digital Paradox Demands Ethical Dialog